What You Need to Know About Aviation Inspector

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 - Aviation Safety Inspector, Manufacturing

-In the United States, there were 28,200 jobs for Aviation Inspector in 2016.
+In 2016, there was an estimated number of 28,200 jobs in the United States for Aviation Inspector.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Aviation Inspector by 2026.
 Due to new job openings and attrition, there will be an average of 2,900 job openings in this field each year.